WinClassic/winclassic.github.io/quickstart.md

 3. **ReactOS Taskbar**

-    “Port” of the (older) ReactOS Explorer’s taskbar to Windows by Spitfire_x86.
-Has it’s fair share of issues, and is obsolete nowadays.
+    “Port” of the (older) ReactOS Explorer’s taskbar to Windows by Spitfire_x86. **Has it’s fair share of issues, and is obsolete nowadays.**

     Link: <https://winclassic.boards.net/thread/177/reactos-taskbar-win10-desktop-classic>

-4. **Classic Taskbar Skin for StartisBack**
+4. **Classic Taskbar Skin for StartIsBack**

     Highly detailed and authentic replica skin of the Windows 7 classic taskbar, by Spitfire_x86.
-Skin for the program “StartisBack”, which is commercial.
+Skin for the program [“StartIsBack”](https://startisback.com/), which is commercial.

     Link: <https://winclassic.boards.net/thread/280/classic-taskbar-superbar-startisback>